YizYah/dynamapping/README.md

 [//]: # ( ns__start_section intro )

 [//]: # ( ns__custom_start description )
-A function that replaces keys from dynamically specified objects within the values for a raw object
+A function that replaces keys from dynamically specified objects within the values for a raw object.

 ![dynamapping](src/images/dynamapping.gif)